rmhorton/sim_diabetes_data/analysis/groceries/readme.md

 Each patient has a list of foods they have purchased; from these we will engineer a feature based on the nutrient content of the foods (specifically, the percent of calories derived from carbohydrates).
 Converting from "food space" to "nutrient space" is essentially a matrix multiplication operation, and we can do it in SQL.
 This directory includes both a Hive query to perform this transformation, and an R Markdown file that shows a small demonstration of this transformation using SQLite.

+The file "shopping_conversion.pig" converts the original JSON files we generated to CSV format, so they can be read by Hive.
+You may want to just start from CSV (there are examples of JSON conversion in other features).